aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-specific-layout-to-image/_index.md

 rasterizationOptions.setPageHeight(1600);
 ```

-Adjust the page dimensions as per your requirements.
+Adjust `PageWidth` and `PageHeight` to match the desired image dimensions.
+You can also set DPI via `setResolution`.

-## Step 5: Specify Layers
+## Step 5: Specify Layers (Select the Layout)

-Convert the list of layer names into a format suitable for rasterization options.
+Convert the layer list to the format required by `setLayers()` and choose the layers you want to render.

 ```java
 String[] stringArray = Arrays.copyOf(layersNames.toArray(), layersNames.toArray().length, String[].class);